Mucyo-chris/weather-app-/README.md

-v…or create a new repository on the command line
+or create a new repository on the command line

 echo "# xy-shoppingn-on-sale" >> README.md
 git init